 We did buy an outward flight as we'd heard from others that they were advised to do the same, but at the immigration desk it never came up.
 If you wanted to live dangerously, feel free to buy a one-way and leave your plans open, but be warned that it's grounds for rejecting your application, and then you have to hop on a plane and go back where you came from.
 That can be complicated if you came from a single-entry visa country (e.g. Vietnam), so beware!

 When you apply for the visa, you must pick one of three international airports as your entry point.
 Make sure you book a flight that uses the same airport listed on your approval letter.

 We were required to produce approval letters before boarding our flight operated by AirAsia.
 They must fly you back if you have to return, so they won't let you on the plane without your papers.

 The flight was mostly uneventful save for the fact that it felt more like a local bus.
-People walking against the stream of traffic as we boarded, standing during take-off, spitting in the aisles during the flight, opening overhead bins during landing and taxi, trampling each other to leave the plane the moment the seatbelt sign was off... it was the most hectic crowd I've ever seen on a plane.
+People walking against the stream of traffic as we boarded, standing during take-off, spitting betel nut into the aisles during the flight, opening overhead bins during landing and taxi, trampling each other to leave the plane the moment the seatbelt sign was off... it was the most hectic crowd I've ever seen on a plane.

 Maybe it was because of the 4 hour delay ¯\_(ツ)_/¯